monmima/main-aide-memoire/zzzz-notes/laravel/inertia.md

 - Paste it at the beginning of app/resources/js/app.js after the other import statements.

-## Using a CDN file (not ideal, but works)
+## Using a CDN file like Tailwind CSS (not ideal, but works)

+Tailwind is a tool similar to Bootstrap

-- Go to /resources/js/app.js.
+- Go to /resources/views/app.blade.php.
 - Copy this after the other link tag:

 		<link href="https://unpkg.com/tailwindcss@^2/dist/tailwind.min.css" rel="stylesheet">